 - Create a Spanish-English Dictionary

-Students get more from the story with these engaging Esperanza Book Study activities because they are fun and meaningful.
-However, they are provided in a way that doesn't overwhelm learners by requiring long written responses or lists of required questions.
+Therefore, students get more from the story with these engaging Esperanza Book Study activities because they are fun and meaningful.
+However, they are provided in a way that doesn't overwhelm learners.
+Unlike other novel studies, they'll never require long written responses or lists of required questions.